stefanmarks/MotionServer/README.md

 For copyright reasons, this project does not contain the sources, libraries, and DLLs for the Cortex and the NatNet SDKs.
-Those files need to be downloaded from [OptiTrack](http://www.optitrack.com/products/natnet-sdk/), or requested via email from [MotionAnalysis](http://www.motionanalysis.com/html/industrial/cortex.html).
+Those files need to be downloaded from [OptiTrack](http://www.optitrack.com/products/natnet-sdk/), or requested via email from [MotionAnalysis](https://www.motionanalysis.com/support/).

+Please note that the OptiTrack update of the NatNet SDK to v3 in September 2017 has changed the bitstream syntax that might make it incompatible with the other Motion Server clients.
+Please use SDK v2.10 until this problem has been resolved.

 ## Folder structure

-* `include/`  Folder for include files from the [NatNet SDK](http://www.optitrack.com/products/natnet-sdk/) and other Motion Capture system SDKs (e.g., [Cortex](http://www.motionanalysis.com/html/industrial/cortex.html))
+* `include/`  Folder for include files from the [NatNet SDK 2.10](http://www.optitrack.com/products/natnet-sdk/) and other Motion Capture system SDKs (e.g., [Cortex](http://www.motionanalysis.com/html/industrial/cortex.html))
-* `lib32/`    Folder for 32 bit libraries from the [NatNet SDK](http://www.optitrack.com/products/natnet-sdk/)
+* `lib32/`    Folder for 32 bit libraries from the [NatNet SDK 2.10](http://www.optitrack.com/products/natnet-sdk/)
               and other Motion Capture system SDKs (e.g., [Cortex](http://www.motionanalysis.com/html/industrial/cortex.html))
 * `src/`      _MotionServer_ source files
 * `Hardware`  Files related to hardware, e.g., the XBee interaction controller configuration files